j-ggy/game/README.md

 The fencer will be attack damage only, high speed and health.

-The Mage will use the lightning bolt spell and start with a smaller mage pet.
+The Mage will have access to the lightning bolt and heal spells and start with a smaller mage pet.
 It will have medium health, high mana and high magic attack.

 The Zombie will use the drain spell which heals itself as well as doing damage.
-It will start will a rodent of underwhelming size pet.
+It will start with a rodent of underwhelming size pet.
 It will be well rounded and slow.

 ## Game Rules